lmiguelgato/machine-learning-web-app/README.md

 To setup the API, make sure to `cd src/api/` and then:

-:zero: Create a virtual environment and activate it.\
+:zero: Create a Python 3.8 virtual environment and activate it.\
 For example, run: `virtualenv -p python3.8 venv && source venv/bin/activate`

 :one: Install the requirements:\